gaissmai/go-inet/README.md

-Full `go doc` style documentation for the project can be viewed online without installing this package by using the excellent [GoDoc site](http://godoc.org/github.com/gaissmai/go-inet)
+Full `go doc` style documentation for the project can be viewed online without installing this package by using the excellent [Pkg.go.dev site](https://pkg.go.dev/github.com/gaissmai/go-inet)

 Please study the applications in the [examples directory](https://github.com/gaissmai/go-inet/tree/master/examples) to get familiar with the API.